Emission standards in India: Regulatory framework

-CMVR- Technical Standing Committee (CMVR-TSC)
+CMVR – Technical Standing Committee (CMVR-TSC)

-This Committee advises MoSRT&H on various technical aspects related to CMVR.
-This committee has representatives from various organisations namely; Ministry of Heavy Industries & Public Enterprises (MoHI&PE)), MoSRT&H, Bureau Indian Standards (BIS), Testing Agencies such as Automotive Research Association of India (ARAI), International Centre for Automotive Technology (ICAT - www.icat.in), Vehicle Research Development & Establishment (VRDE), Central Institute of Road Transport (CIRT), industry representatives from Society of Indian Automobile Manufacturers (SIAM), Automotive Component Manufacturers Association (ACMA) and Tractor Manufacturers Association (TMA) and representatives from State Transport Departments.
-Major functions the committee are:
+This committee advises the MoSRT&H on various technical aspects related to CMVR.
+This committee has representatives from various organisations; namely: the Ministry of Heavy Industries & Public Enterprises (MoHI&PE), MoSRT&H, Bureau of Indian Standards (BIS), testing Agencies such as the Automotive Research Association of India (ARAI), the International Centre for Automotive Technology (ICAT), the Vehicle Research Development & Establishment (VRDE), the Central Institute of Road Transport (CIRT), industry representatives from the Society of Indian Automobile Manufacturers (SIAM), the Automotive Component Manufacturers Association (ACMA), and the Tractor Manufacturers Association (TMA) and representatives from state transport departments.
+Major functions of the committee are: